 The study report concludes that while managers’ assumptions that next-generation workers are the root of cyber security problems in the workplace may be overstated, there are some areas, such as social media use and password management, where younger workers do need extra mentoring.

-Decision makers can do more to address this problem, the report said, by putting technical controls in place, refining security policies and communicating them effectively to employees.
+Decision makers can do more to address this problem, the report said, by putting technical controls in place (for example, businesses can look here to learn more about the aforementioned zero-trust approach), refining security policies and communicating them effectively to employees.

 However, according to the report, leadership and the need for decision makers to set a good example are equally important.
 “If managers can demonstrate a commitment to security through their own policies and actions, then the next-generation workforce will surely follow,” the report said.